loganwuu/doctors_office/README.md

 ## Description

-This application allows user to input items into their inventory.
-The items are stored in a MySQL database.
-The user can search through their inventory to check if a specific item has been added.
-Users can also delete their entire inventory.
+This application will allow a user to enter a list of Doctors and add a list of Patients for each doctor.

 ## Setup